 We would like to point out that we store and process customer data- if necessary for our business and permissible within the scope of the Federal Data Protection Act and the General Data Protection Regulation (GDPR) – in computerized form.
 Moreover we would like to point to our private policy, accessible on our homepage at: General Data Protection Regulation & privacy.

 § 11 Severability clause

-Should individual provisions of a contract with the customer, including these General Terms and Conditions, be or become invalid in whole or in part, this shall not affect the validity of the remaining provisions.
-The wholly or partially ineffective regulation is to be replaced by a regulation whose economic success comes as close as possible to the ineffective one.
+Should individual provisions of a contract with a customer, including these GTC, be or become partially invalid, or invalid in total, the validity of the remaining provisions is not affected.
+The wholly or partially ineffective regulation is to be replaced by a regulation whose economic success comes as close as possible to the provision rendered ineffective.